Lauren Harmon |

 Next week Deke’s got a tutorial for sweet tooth.
 Come back next Tuesday and learn how to create delicious looking 3D donuts in Illustrator.

-Tags: Photoshop, Deke McClelland, Adobe Photoshop, Deke's Techniques, 3D Model
+Tags: 3D Model, Adobe Photoshop, Deke McClelland, Deke's Techniques, Photoshop

 Thanks for signing up.